 Financial Aid Application+

 Students (undergraduate or graduate) are not required to file the Free Application for Federal Student Aid (FAFSA).
 However, we encourage students and families to submit a FAFSA every year as the starting point for securing aid.
 Need-based federal aid and need-based institutional aid is determined in part based on the results of your FAFSA.
-Samford encourages all students to submit their FAFSA by March 1 in order to be considered for any limited need-based resources.
+Samford encourages all students to submit their FAFSA by February 15 preceeding the next academic year in order to be considered for any limited need-based resources.

-The FAFSA is available online each year from January 1 through June 30 of the next calendar year.
+The FAFSA is available online each year from October 1 through June 30 two calendar years later (ex: 10/1/2018 to 6/30/2020).
 Please note that the first “F” in FAFSA is free.
-Never use the “.com” FAFSA website where you will be charged a fee for filing your free application for federal student aid.
+Never use a "FAFSA" website where you will be charged a fee for filing your free application for federal student aid.

 Graduate and returning undergraduate students should contact their academic department to determine whether any applications and/or deadlines exist for obtaining institutional aid.
 Requirements for renewal of institutional aid may be found in the student portal, on your award letter or by contacting your financial counselor.